 Trinity regularly supports INOVA's life saving blood bank services.
 Inova Blood Donor Services supplies lifesaving blood and blood products to 24 different hospitals

 in Northern Virginia and the Washington, DC, metro area.
 We also work with national and international redistribution organizations to get blood where it's needed most.
 Since 1965 donors like you have helped Inova provide a safe and adequate blood supply for patients in our diverse community.
 But today the demand for blood is increasing while blood donation levels are decreasing.
 We need you more than ever!
-For more information contact: Sharon Taylor
+For more information contact: Carol Bowers

 Community Lodgings, Inc.: